J & H Ritchie Ltd v Lloyd Ltd: Judgment

 The House of Lords all agreed that Mr Ritchie was entitled to reject the equipment, even though it had in fact been repaired.
-Furthermore, Lloyd Ltd were in breach of a separate "inspection and repair agreement" by refusing to say what had been wrong with it.
+Furthermore, Lloyd Ltd was in breach of a separate "inspection and repair agreement" by refusing to say what had been wrong with it.
 This had arisen when the machinery was taken away.
 It had to have been an implied term of that agreement that, so long as Lloyd Ltd were performing its duties, Mr Ritchie would not rescind the contract.
 Mr Ritchie would lose his right to reject the goods.
 But he could only make that choice when he was fully informed.
 The law has shown that this is correct.